 We investigated interactive effects between elevated (550 ppm) atmospheric CO2 and waterlogging on gas exchange, biomass accumulation and allocation, and functional traits for juveniles of three woody riparian tree species.
 In particular, we were interested in whether elevated CO2 mitigated growth reduction under waterlogging, and whether this response was sustained following a refractory ‘recovery’ period during which soils were re-aerated.

 We found inconsistent effects of atmospheric CO2 concentration and waterlogging status on growth, gas exchange and functional traits between species, and no evidence for a consistent effect of elevated CO2 in mediating plant responses to flooding.
-For one species, Casuarina cunninghamiana, elevated CO2 substantially increased growth, but this effect was entirely removed by waterlogging and did not recover following a refractory period.
+For one species, Casuarina cunninghamiana, elevated CO2 substantially increased growth, but this effect was entirely removed by waterlogging and there was no recovery following a refractory period.

 Differential responses to combined waterlogging and elevated CO2 between species may result in compositional changes to riparian plant communities and associated changes in ecosystem functioning.